Clinamenic/GFEL/content/resources/index.md

 [Ethereum Localism Initiative & Community Registry →]() (coming soon...)

 Have a resource in mind that resonates with the spirit of Ethereum Localism?
-We’d love to hear about it. '<drop us a note in the Telegram channel'> to suggest a community, network, or initiative that should be woven into the web.
+We’d love to hear about it.
+[Drop us a note in the Telegram channel](https://t.me/+5Enk4J4d98MyMDkx) to suggest a community, network, or initiative that should be woven into the web.

 ---